 More than 20,000 dogs of all shapes and sizes live in Kirkland.
-That’s a lot of dogs and a lot of pet waste – more than three tons of waste per day!
+That’s a lot of dogs and a lot of dog poop– more than 6,000 pounds of poop per day!

 When it rains, pet waste gets washed down the storm drain and into the nearest stream or lake.
-The organisms in dog waste can harm water quality.
-Children or pets that drink or play in the water can become sick.
+The organisms in dog waste can pollute our streams, creeks, and lakes, making our favorite places to swim and play unsafe.

 Luckily, the solution to this problem is quite simple.
 All you have to do is: 1. scoop your dog’s waste, 2. put it in a bag, 3. put it in the trash.